kruize/autotune/design/CreateExperiment.md

 # Attributes

+### Experiment
 - **version** \
   Signifies the API version.
 - **experiment_name** \
   A unique string name is specified for identifying individual experiments.
-* deployment_name \
-  Stay tuned
-* namespace \
+- **cluster_name** \
-  Stay tuned
+  Name of the cluster where the app is deployed.

+### Performance Objective
-* performance_profile \
+- **performance_profile** \
     `performance_profile` is a pre-defined performance objective that is baked into Kruize.
+- **slo** \
+  Service Level Objective to be defined in the `performance_profile` as shown in [Performance Profile](https://github.com/kruize/autotune/blob/master/manifests/autotune/performance-profiles/resource_optimization_openshift.yaml) section, or it can be defined here in the experiment JSON and a Default Performance Profile will be created.

  `performance_profile` consists of two parts:

-* A yaml file defines the metrics to be monitored and the queries used to derive those metrics.
+  - A yaml file defines the metrics to be monitored and the queries used to derive those metrics.
-* Source code that defines the performance objective using the metrics provided
+  - Source code that defines the performance objective using the metrics provided

-Currently we have the following pre-defined profiles
+Currently, we have the following pre-defined profiles

 | Profile Name                           | yaml                                        | Associated Source | Comments                                       |
 |----------------------------------------|---------------------------------------------|-------------------|------------------------------------------------|